+6.63.2 Avoidance mechanisms for language users

+Use the avoidance mechanisms of in ISO/IEC TR 24772-1:2019 clause 6.63.5.

+Verify that all sections of code that have critical sections check the related lock prior to entering the critical section, including API calls known to be unsynchronized.

+MultiProcessing Model

+Ensure that join() is not used on a process before it is started since this will throw an exception.

+When using Pipe() in conjunction with processes or threads inside multiple processes, restrict the writing of a single pipe to a single process or thread, and similarly for reading.

+If exclusive access to any resource shared among multiple processes is needed, ensure the exclusivity by synchronization mechanisms provided by the multiprocessing module.

+Threading model

-6.63.2 Avoidance mechanisms for language usersIf global variables are used in multi-threaded code, use locks around their use.
+If global variables are used in multi-threaded code, use locks around their use.
 Access to the shared data can be protected by first testing-and-setting a lock, then manipulating the data, and then releasing the lock when finished and before exiting.
 The use of locks does not guarantee security since locks are only effective if all other threads check for the locks.
 A locked critical section in one thread can be modified by another thread if it does not first check for the lock.

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.63.5.

-Verify that all sections of code that have access to critical sections check for a lock prior to using the data.

 When using global variables in multi-threaded code, use threading_local() which creates a local copy of the global variable within each thread.

 When using multiple threads, consider using semaphores to manage access to critical sections of data.

-When using multiple threads, check for race conditions and deadlocks by using fuzzing techniques during development.
+For threads, use join() as the final interaction with other thread(s) to ensure that the calling thread is blocked until all joined threads have either terminated normally, thrown an exception, or timed out (if implemented).

+Ensure that join() is not used on a thread before it is started since this will throw an exception.

-When using Pipe() in conjunction with processes or threads, restrict the writing of a single pipe to a single process or thread, and similarly for reading.
+When using Pipe() in conjunction with threads, restrict the writing of a single pipe to a single thread, and similarly for reading.

+Asyncio model

+Do not yield within critical sections.

 6.64 Reliance on external format string [SHL]

 6.64.1 Applicability to language